-- The Field Championship may be scheduled the day immediately before the Canadian Outdoor Target Championship - The Field Championship may be scheduled the day immediately after the Canadian Open - The Field Championship may be scheduled concurrently with the Outdoor Target Championship whereby logical categories may be shooting Field while other categories may be shooting Target.
+- The Field Championship may be scheduled two days immediately before the Canadian Outdoor Target Championship. - The Field Championship may be scheduled the day immediately after the Canadian Outdoor Target Championship. - The Field Championship may be scheduled concurrently with the Outdoor Target Championship whereby logical categories may be shooting Field while other categories may be shooting Target.